anarchoccultism.org

 Genetic algorithms are extremely useful in finding (good enough) solutions to really complicated problems that were considered unsolvable before.
 By capturing the power of evolution, with a very simple set of rules, humans can make computers do really complicated things.
 But it's not really just computers.

 If we return from our detour into genetic programming, we're using the word “fitness function” to describe something happening under capitalism.
-Surely we can't say this because businesses don't “breed,” do they?
+Surely we can't say this because businesses don't “breed” (to continue the biological metaphor), do they?
 Well… not exactly.
 A successful business may become a model for others, and there's a whole industry devoted to selling “tips and tricks” on how to emulate rich people.
 Large companies are, necessarily, successful companies.
 People who work at those companies often carry with them ideas from their former employers about how to organize as they join other companies or start their own businesses.
 So, memetically, yes, pieces of the sets of ideas that make a company successful are then injected into other companies to create new populations of companies.

 Some systems are defined primarily by their fitness function .
 Markets then, one could argue, are a type of genetic algorithm.
 They are systems that offload metasystemic functions either up to the capitalist fitness function or further up to the a government's market regulation, or down to the operational units they are evolving.